 posted on January 17, 2014

 Researchers in the research group of Professor Catherine French (Civil Engineering) are featured in a news story about the sensors built into the 35W bridge in Minneapolis.
 Professor Carol Shield (Civil Engineering), who is the co-Principal Investigator of the group, and civil engineering graduate student Brock Hedegaard both appear in the video on the tv station Kare11’s website.
 The bridge, which replaced the one that collapsed in August 2007, contains state-of-the-art sensors that provide data about the behavior of the bridge.

 The research group uses MSI to develop and run finite-element models of structures.
 The results of their model of the bridge are compared to the measured data, which will allow engineers to better predict how bridges will react to temperature, loading, and other stresses.
 This work was featured in the 2009 Annual Research Highlights.

 posted on January 6, 2014

 On Wednesday, January 8, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.

 During this maintenance period, we will be performing the following updates:

 - Network firmware updates and modifications will be performed affecting external connectivity for up to 1 hour.

-- Koronis system will be unavailable for a PBSpro upgrade
+- Koronis UV1000 will be offline for Hardware Parts replacement.

 If you have any questions, please email firstname.lastname@example.org.